 Pregnancy and diabetes

-Diabetes in pregnancy, either gestational diabetes or pre-existing diabetes (type 1 or type 2) can mean closer monitoring for mothers and their babies during pregancy.
+Diabetes in pregnancy, either gestational diabetes or pre-existing diabetes (type 1 or type 2) can mean closer monitoring for mothers and their babies during pregnancy.

 Mothers who have higher than normal blood glucose levels may develop pre-eclampsia (high blood pressure) and have a higher chance of having a baby earlier.
 The higher than normal levels of blood glucose can make babies grow larger than expected, which increases the risk of having a baby that needs closer monitoring at birth.